Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 In previous [blog](http://www.albertgao.xyz/2018/04/17/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes/), we used plain dagger to do the dependency injection on Android, but there is another package from Google named `dagger-android`, and it's tailed for Android.
 Things get more interesting here.
 Let's see.

+Here is another [blog](http://www.albertgao.xyz/2018/04/24/how-to-mock-dagger-android-injection-in-instrumented-tests-with-kotlin/) for mocking dagger in Espresso test if you need it.

 <!--more-->

 If you don't know what dagger is as well as dependency injection, and the some basic dagger terms like `module`, `component` seem secret to you.
 I strongly suggest you to read my other [blog](http://www.albertgao.xyz/2018/04/17/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes/) first, which is an implementation with plain dagger.
 Because that is easier to understand and just take you minutes.
 Then you can come back and see this blog for a more Android approach and to see which pattern you like most.